photokandyStudios/GreekInterlinearBible/README.md

 Project code for the Greek Interlinear Bible iOS application.
 This code is COPYRIGHT (C) 2011-2012 photoKandy Studios LLC.
 Portions are CC-BY-SA and MIT, and the texts are Public Domain.
 The icons and graphics are COPYRIGHT their respective owners.

 If using to learn PhoneGap, feel free to use this code to "inspire" you, but please, don't copy verbatim the code that is not placed under a CC-BY-SA or MIT license.
-This is to say that the files located under www/scripts are free to copy and re-use, but those in www are not (they are the actual content of the app).

 The following code is licensed under a CC-BY-SA or MIT license:

     /www/style/ios.css
     /www/style/ipad-landscape.css